10 Silent Symptoms of Type 2 Diabetes You Might Be Missing

 You’re taking more bathroom breaks

-With type 2 diabetes, the most common type of diabetes, your body becomes less efficient at breaking food down into glucose (also known as sugar), your body’s main source of energy.
+With type 2 diabetes your body becomes less efficient at processing blood glucose (also known as blood sugar), your body’s main source of energy.
 As a result, you have more sugar sitting in your bloodstream, says Dobbins.
 “Your body gets rid of it by flushing it out in the urine.”
-Going to the bathroom a lot is an easy-to-miss symptom.
+Going to the bathroom a lot is one of the easy-to-miss early symptoms of diabetes.
 After all, says Dr. Cypess, most people aren’t aware of how often they use the bathroom.
 “When we ask about it, we often hear, ‘Oh yeah, I guess I’m going more often than I used to,’ ” he says.
-Here’s a red flag: the need to urinate keeps you up at night.
+Here’s a red flag: The need to urinate wakes you up at night.
 Once might be normal, but if it’s affecting your ability to sleep, that could be a diabetes symptom to pay attention to.
-Make sure you know these diabetes myths that could sabotage your health.
+(Make sure you know these diabetes myths that could sabotage your health.)

 You’re thirstier than usual

 Urinating a lot will also make you feel parched.
-Another one of the diabetes symptoms Dobbins sees with patients is that they use drinks like juices, soda, or chocolate milk to quench their thirst.
+Another one of the early symptoms of diabetes Dobbins sees with patients is that they use drinks like juices, soda, or chocolate milk to quench their thirst, which are some of the worst drinks for diabetics.
 These sugary beverages then pack the bloodstream with excess sugar, which can only worsen the problem, creating a vicious cycle.
-To help stabilize your blood glucose levels, try these 15 tricks diabetes doctors use to keep their own blood sugar levels under control.
+(To help stabilize your blood glucose levels, try these 15 tricks diabetes doctors use to keep their own blood sugar levels under control.)